 At Buxmont Academy, we strive to help our students grow academically, socially and emotionally each and every day.
-For over 40 years, we’ve been serving students and their families in our five school sites in southeastern Pennsylvania.
+For over 40 years, we’ve been serving students and their families in our six school sites in southeastern Pennsylvania.

 As a Pennsylvania licensed private academic school, our students earn credits they can take with them wherever they go, or they may earn an accredited high school diploma.
 We accept students for a short duration, to help them through a tough time.
 Many students, thriving in our supportive environment, remain with us for years.